pku-liang/OriGen/README.md

 OriGen_Fix is a fine-tuned lora model designed for fixing syntax errors in Verilog code.
 It is trained based on OriGen using debug datasets.
 The datasets can be found in the [origen_dataset_debug](https://huggingface.co/datasets/henryen/origen_dataset_debug).

+There is another dataset called [origen_dataset_description](https://huggingface.co/datasets/henryen/origen_dataset_description).
+This dataset is in the format of `Description` and `Code`, and [origen_dataset_instruction](https://huggingface.co/datasets/henryen/origen_dataset_instruction) is obtained by converting the `Description` to `Instruction`.

-The models have been uploaded to Hugging Face, and the repository contains the inference scripts.
+The models and datasets have been uploaded to Hugging Face, and the repository contains the inference scripts.
 The data generation flow will be released soon.

 - **Huggingface**:
     - https://huggingface.co/henryen/OriGen